Catenaria/CalculoMecanico/Readme.md

-**Catenaria**
+**CalculoMecanico**

-Catenaria is a javascript program which helps explain different aspects of the shape of a conductor catenary.
+CalculoMecanico is a javascript program which aims to show the behaviour of a catenary conductor between two poles, depending on temperature and wind pressure.